Listen

 To apply for resistance tests, please send us an e-mail.

-We can process most applications for resistance tests or determinations within 6 to 12 months.
+The duration of these resistance tests is 12 months from receipt of the vegetable seed.
 If a test is urgent, we will try to adjust the test schedule.

 How can I report resistances?